Skip to main content

 Finally, in the 1950s, the municipality began recognizing the serious negative impacts of wastewater on the environment, triggered by regulations that were enacted in the Province, which required municipalities to capture wastewater and treat it.
 So, the City of Kingston built several things to address this problem:

-• Several large ‘interceptor’ sewers that generally wrapped the perimeter of the City.
-These intercepted the flows in the existing sewers just before they discharged to the environment,
+• Several large ‘interceptor’ sewers generally wrapped the perimeter of the City.
+These intercepted the flows in the existing sewers just before they were discharged into the environment,

-• The wastewater treatment plant itself, located in the former Pittsburgh Township (now the world-class, environmentally-sound Ravensview Wastewater Treatment Facility).
+• The wastewater treatment plant itself is located in the former Pittsburgh Township (now the world-class, environmentally-sound Ravensview Wastewater Treatment Facility).

 Interceptor pipe

-Interceptor sewers were added in the 1950s to intercept sewage before being discharged to the environment.
+Interceptor sewers were added in the 1950s to intercept sewage before being discharged into the environment.

 At the time, it was accepted during the design of the new collection and treatment system that it would not be able to handle all the flow, particularly during wet weather.
 The system was designed to handle flow during dry weather mainly, but to allow for “overflowing” to occur during heavier rains.
 This overflowing would ensure that overloading of the sewer system could be managed and that basement flooding could be prevented.